badlydrawnrob/anki/source/docs/professional/index.md

     │   │
     │   └───variables
     │          breezedark.less
-    |          custom-theme.less -- change this!
+    |          custom-theme.less -- create this file!
     │          typography.less
     │
     └───globals
     │     breezedark.less
-    |     custom-theme.less -- to change this :)
+    |     custom-theme.less -- and this one!
     │
     └───themes
         │
         └───custom
-              custom-theme.md -- compile this ...
+              custom-theme.md -- then compile this :)
               template.html
 |
 build
 |
-└───custom -- and preview changes here!
+└───custom -- and preview your changes here!
 ```

 ### Let's quickly run through those files:

-> `custom-theme.less` holds all the colours you'll need to create your own theme.
+> You'll find a `/custom` folder with a helpful `.md` file that allows you to preview your `custom-theme.less` changes.
+You can see what each language looks like with your custom theme.

 We're using CSS variables (e.g: `var(--color-code-dark-*)`) and compiling them with [Less CSS](https://lesscss.org/).
+You can find the current theme colours in `/style/base/variables/breezedark.less`.
+Have a play with them and see what you can create!

-- You'll mainly be editing the `variables/custom-theme.less` colours ...
+- You'll mostly be editing your `variables/custom-theme.less` colours ...
-- You can reference the `--color-code-*` variables from `breezedark.less`:
+    - You can reference the `--color-code-*` variables in `breezedark.less`
-    - This holds all the variables you'll need.
-- You can also reference Pandoc's Skylighting themes (see below) for colours ...
+- You can also view Pandoc's Skylighting theme colours (see below)
-    - But there's [better](https://draculatheme.com/) themes out in the wild!
+    - They're fine, but there's [much better](https://draculatheme.com/) themes in the wild!

+If you'd like to make finer-grain changes to the flashcard styles (e.g: `--font-*` variables), you'll find them in `base/variables/typography.less` and (for basic changes) the `/base/html`  folder.
+I wouldn't go too crazy with changes, or else you may as well fork this repo and build your own.

-If you'd like to also change the typography, such as `--font-*` variables, you'll can find this in `typography.less` and other files.
-You can edit in-place or create `custom-*.less` files and add them to `.gitignore` so you don't have to keep making changes when the repo updates.
+It's best to create your own `custom-*.less` files (adding them to a `.gitignore` file), rather than risk losing any changes when this repo updates.

 ### Setup is quite straightforward.

-> Once you've chosen the colours you want within the `custom-*.less` files, you'll need to `// comment` out the default ones, to override them in `main.less`.
+> Once you've chosen the colours you want within the `custom-*.less` files, you'll need to `// comment` out the defaults to override them in `main.less`.

 1. Go to the `main.less` file
 2. Create and `@import` the `base/` files:
-    - `variables/custom-theme.less`
+    - `variables/custom-theme.less` (color variables)
-    - `globals/custom-theme.less`
+    - `globals/custom-theme.less` (Pandoc's Skylighting typography)
 3. **`npm run css` to compile changes**

-You may also need to change (or copy) other `base/html/*.less` files for finer-grain changes.

 ### Preview changes:

 > Just like `/build/demo/*.html` files, we can preview our changes at `/build/custom/*`

-Once you've compiled your `custom-theme.less` go to `/build/custom/custom-theme.html`:

-- Preview your changes here ...
-- You can see how it looks with different programming languages!
+Once you've compiled your `custom-theme.less` go to `/build/custom/custom-theme.html` and preview your changes!
+You can see how it looks with lots of different programming languages.
+You could also view the `build/demo/*html` files to see how they've changed too.

+## A couple of notes on `/demo` and Less CSS

+> ⚠️ It's not a good idea to edit the `/demo` folder!

+The `/themes/demo/*` files are just for demo purposes.
+These can be previewed with your new CSS changes, but should be left alone.
+Our repository should be up-to-date with all the correct `devDependencies`, but if anything goes wrong, send me an issue.[^2]

+Finally, just a quick note on Less CSS and those `.less` files. **I'm only using this to nicely order the CSS files** for quick viewing and compiling.
+I don't advocate using preprocessors anymore.[^3]

 ### A note on our light and dark themes

-> You could convert our dark theme to a light theme if you wished.
-I'd encourage you to just use the `var(--color-code-dark-*)` variables anyway, as it'll take quite a bit of work to do it differently.

-1. `.sourceCode .gl-CodeBlock` classes wrap our colour theme classes
-2. I'm only styling a _dark_ theme in this repo, which is used for `(code block)` fields in Anki.
-3. A light theme is inherited from [Print First CSS](https://github.com/badlydrawnrob/print-first-css):
-    - This is used anywhere else you try to use a compiled Markdown code block.

-If you _really_ wanted, you could create a new light theme as well as a new dark theme, but I'd probably advise against that.
-Keep things simple.
+> It's best to stick to dark themes, but you can create a light one too!

+Our main `code block`s use a dark theme.
+The light theme is only used for notes sections, where needed.
+For that reason, I'd generally stick with dark themes for your `custom-theme.less`.
+You _could_ look at how [Print First CSS](https://github.com/badlydrawnrob/print-first-css) manages it's light theme and use those variables if you wish, but I can't guarantee that it won't change in future.

 ## Adding your new theme to the Anki desktop app

-> Now your brand new theme has been built, we're ready to add it to Anki!
+> We're ready to add your brand new theme to Anki!

 Open the Anki desktop app and: